Alastair Lorne Campbell of Airds

-Alastair Lorne Campbell of Airds (1937-2022) is a former Scottish officer of arms and author.
+Alastair Lorne Campbell of Airds (1937–2022) was a former Scottish officer of arms and author.
 Campbell of Airds was appointed Unicorn Pursuivant of Arms in Ordinary in 1987.
-In 2008 he was appointed Islay Herald Extraordinary.
-As an active member of the Highland Society of London, Airds published a short history of the Society in 1978.
+In 2008, he was appointed Islay Herald Extraordinary.
+As an active member of the Highland Society of London, Airds published a short history of the society in 1978.
 He has also written several books on the history of Clan Campbell.

-He is the son of Lorne MacLaine Campbell of Airds.
+He was the son of Lorne MacLaine Campbell of Airds.